Extension Programs: FAQ

 Cornish College of the Arts has limited parking available on campus during the day.
 Pick-up and drop-off areas are available as well as parking for performances.
 Most Cornish buildings are close to Metro stops.
-If you need other accomodations, such as handicapped parking, please contact us for help at 206-726-5148 or email@example.com.
+If you need other accommodations, such as handicapped parking, please contact us for help at 206-726-5148 or firstname.lastname@example.org.

 Does Cornish have a discrimination policy?

 Cornish College of the Arts does not discriminate on the basis of race, religion, color, national origin, sex, sexual orientation, age, or physical disability in the employment of faculty and staff, the admission of students, the awarding of scholarship, or the operation of its educational programs and activities.